 In November, the council, on behalf of its residents, collected an international Green Apple Environment Award at a special ceremony at the Houses of Parliament.
 The award recognises, rewards and promotes environmental best practice around the world.

 The new service also won the Devon Environmental Business Initiative’s best Public Service in Devon Award in late November and a month earlier, East Devon was one of four national finalists in the Best Communications Campaign of the Year in the national Local Authority Recycling Advisory Committee (LARAC) Awards.

 All residents received information about the seasonal changes to our recycling and waste collections earlier this month.

 Householders can also find out about their collections by putting their postcode in to the ‘when is my bin collected’ area on the council’s website

 The council also has a really useful smart phone app which will send reminders about recycling and waste collection days tailored to your own address.
 The East Devon mobile app is free and is available to download for iphone users from the Apple App Store and for Android smart phone users from the Google Play Store.

 East Devon residents will be able to recycle Christmas wrapping paper this year, as they have been able to in previous years.
 However, as is normal practice, we are unable to accept shiny, metallic, plastic or glittered wrapping paper for recycling as this type of material cannot be accepted by our recycling mill.

-For further information on East Devon’s recycling and waste service call us on 01395 571515.
+For further information about Christmas waste collections visit the East Devon web site’s recycling and waste pages or call us on 01395 571515.